MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-development-overview.md

 ### 4. Deploying to a device

-If this is your first time creating or deploying an Unreal app for HoloLens, you'll need to [download supporting files](tutorials/unreal-uxt-ch6.md#packaging-and-deploying-the-app-via-device-portal) from the Epic Launcher.
+If you're a first-time Unreal app developer for HoloLens, you'll need to [download supporting files](tutorials/unreal-uxt-ch6.md#packaging-and-deploying-the-app-via-device-portal) from the Epic Launcher.
 Once you have those files installed, you're ready to deploy from either the [Unreal editor](unreal-deploying.md) or the [Device Portal](tutorials/unreal-uxt-ch6.md#packaging-and-deploying-the-app-via-device-portal).

 ### 5. Adding services

-At this point in your development journey you might be looking to add services or for a helping hand with commercial deployment.
+At this point in your development journey, you might be looking to add services or for a helping hand with commercial deployment.
 Integrating [Azure Cloud Services](../mixed-reality-cloud-services.md) and Dynamics 365 features can level up your projects in a major way.
 We've compiled a few starting points for you to explore and expand your Mixed Reality knowledge.

 [!INCLUDE[](../includes/unreal-cloud-services-d365.md)]

 ## What's next?

-A developers job is never done, especially when learning a new tool or SDK.
+A developer's job is never done, especially when learning a new tool or SDK.
 The following sections can take you into areas beyond the beginner level material you've already completed, along with helpful resources if you get stuck.
-Note that these topics and resources are not in any sequential order, so feel free to jump around and explore!
+Resources aren't in any sequential order, so feel free to jump around and explore!

 ### Streaming & Debugging